 No-drift migration

-Folium separates what should stay authoritative from what can move into cheaper, faster, or safer support lanes, then stages the change with evidence.
+Folium separates what should stay authoritative from what can move into cheaper, faster, or safer support lanes, then stages the change with records.

 - stay/move map